Elwood Engel

-Elwood Paul Engel (February 10, 1917 – June 24, 1986) was Chrysler Corporation's design chief from 1961 until 1974.
+Elwood Paul Engel (February 10, 1917 – June 24, 1986) was an American automotive designer who served as the Chrysler's chief designer from 1961 to 1974.

 Early days

 Engel first joined General Motors as a student under Harley Earl's watchful eye at GM's school of design.
 In 1939 he met classmates Joe Oros and George W. Walker at the school.
 During World War II, Engel served four years in the U.S. Army as a mapmaker, in both the European and Pacific theaters of operation.
 He and Oros remained in touch throughout the war, and after the war when Oros took a position in Walker's design firm, he recommended that Engel be hired as well.
 Although Walker's firm had Nash as an account, Engel worked on designs for farm equipment, women's shoes and household appliances.
 However, when Walker obtained a contract with Ford Motor Company in 1947 (and dumped Nash), Engel and Oros went to work full-time designing automobiles.
 Engel and Oros were such close friends that Oros was best man when Engel was wedded to Marguerite Imboden.

 While Oros worked under Walker on Ford car and truck designs, Engel concentrated on Lincoln and Mercury vehicles.